 Hold the inside rearview mirror in the center to move it for a clearer view of behind your vehicle.
-Adjust the mirror to avoid glare from the headlamps behind.
+Adjust the mirror to reduce the glare of headlamps from behind you.
 Push the tab forward for daytime use and pull it for nighttime use.

-Vehicles with OnStar® have three additional control buttons located at the bottom of the mirror.
-See your dealer/retailer for more information on the system and how to subscribe to OnStar®.
-See the OnStar® owner guide for more information about the services OnStar® provides.
+There are also three additional OnStar® control buttons located at the bottom of the mirror.
+See your dealer/ retailer for more information on the system and how to subscribe to OnStar®.
+See the OnStar® owner's guide for more information about the services OnStar® provides.